-S’pore-founded bag brand Aupen, worn by Taylor Swift, attracts investor interest from H&M and Prada
+S’pore-founded bag brand Aupen, whose fans include Taylor Swift, attracts investor interest

 A check on Aupen’s website shows that all except one style are out of stock, though the spokesperson confirmed that all current styles are still being sold and will be restocked most likely in June.

 “We will not launch new styles until further notice.
-As a brand, we’re not trying to chase collection after collection – we prioritise the real luxury ethos of timelessness,” the spokesperson said, adding that over the weekend, the announcement prompted the sale of “thousands of bags”.
+As a brand, we’re not trying to chase collection after collection.
+We prioritise the real luxury ethos of timelessness,” the spokesperson said, adding that over the weekend, the announcement prompted the sale of “thousands of bags”.

 The dramatic move echoes social media blackouts sometimes pulled by global brands preceding a change of rein or singers announcing a new album.
-Swift, a fan of Aupen herself, is one notorious for employing this move.
+Swift, a fan of Aupen, is one notorious for employing this move.

-Publicity stunt or not, Aupen sure knows how to grab public attention.
+Publicity stunt or not, Aupen sure knows how to grab attention.

-With an international design team based in Singapore and the United States, the brand has been worn by a bevy of American A-listers – from singers Beyonce and Olivia Rodrigo to model and social media personality Hailey Bieber.
+With an international design team based in Singapore and the United States, the brand has been embraced by a bevy of American A-listers – from singers Beyonce and Olivia Rodrigo to model and social media personality Hailey Bieber.

 It garnered mainstream attention in October 2023 when Swift was photographed in a “hard launch” of her boyfriend, American pro footballer Travis Kelce, casually carrying Aupen’s Nirvana bag in Noir.

-The brand’s bags – available in a combination of real and faux leather – range from $244 to $569.
+The brand’s bags – available in a combination of real and faux leather – cost from $244 to $569.

 Despite its global popularity, the team behind Aupen has chosen to remain anonymous.
-Its spokesperson added: “I want the brand to represent conscious luxury, not just endless buying.”